KTUD-CD: History

-The Sinclair Broadcast Group acquired what was then known as KUPN (channel 21, now KSNV) and switched the station's affiliation to The WB in 1998 as part of a bulk affiliation deal, with a commiserate call change to KVWB.
-KFBT (now KVCW) at the other hand, was to affiliate UPN but they rejected and instead became an independent station.
-In the interim, UPN programming was brought in out-of-market from either Los Angeles's KCOP or New York area station WWOR on Las Vegas area cable providers, leaving no local provider of the network over-the-air.
-This made a public outcry for Las Vegas viewers as they unable to watch UPN programming after KFBT rejected their deal to affiliate.

-The next year on February 12, 1999, channel 25 signed on as KCNG-LP and picked up the UPN affiliation, immediately asserting network exclusivity in the market and causing providers to drop KCOP and WWOR on their request.
+Sinclair Broadcast Group acquired what was then known as KUPN (channel 21, now KSNV) and switched the station's affiliation to The WB in 1998 as part of a bulk affiliation deal, with a subsequent call change to KVWB.
+KFBT (now KVCW) was thought to become a UPN affiliate but Sinclair, who took over the operations of KFBT via a local marketing agreement during the WB deal, declined UPN's offer and KFBT became an independent station instead, leaving Las Vegas without a UPN affiliate.
+The next year on February 12, 1999, channel 25 signed on as KCNG-LP and picked up the UPN affiliation.
 The station's callsign was changed to KTUD-LP in 2000, before switching to the "-CA" suffix in 2003.
 Initially owned by King Kong Broadcasting Inc., KTUD would go through a series of ownership changes before its acquisition by Greenspun from Venture Technologies Group.

 The station struggled due to problems with local cable providers, as their low-power designation meant KTUD-LP was not bound by the FCC must-carry rules requiring cable coverage.
 Cox Communications refused to carry the station at first, but by November 2000 began to carry it on channel 14 after customer demand from Star Trek fans and ahead of UPN's coverage of the XFL football league featuring the Las Vegas Outlaws locally.
 DirecTV eventually also picked up the station, though Dish Network never did.